Key takeaways

 Automation benefits

 Automation standardizes calculations, links journal postings to their source matches, and presents both transaction level and summary views for quick review.
+This eliminates the spreadsheet gymnastics that plague manual forex gain loss tracking.

-Manual Versus Automated Workflow, A Detailed Comparison
+Manual Versus Automated Workflow: A Detailed Comparison

 Data ingestion differences